Erasure-tolerance scheme for the surface codes on neutral atom quantum computers: Surface Code with Erasure Errors

 Some systems cannot correct dynamic erasure sequentially after detecting their occurrence~\cite{McEwen2021-zn}.
-In dense arrays of neutral atom quantum computers, sequential erasure correction will be difficult because transporting atoms into the online array can disturb other qubits in the case of dense arrays~\cite{Barredo2016-sb}.
+In dense arrays of neutral atom quantum computers, sequential erasure correction will be difficult because transporting atoms into the online array can disturb other qubits~\cite{Barredo2016-sb}.
 Consequently, the number of erasure errors in the array increases over time.
 In such cases, the surface code does not function properly because the distribution of erased qubits changes continuously, and error detection and decoding do not work effectively around erased qubits.